 Wren asked if he would teach her the songs.
 So he shared the melodies that made water flow.

 Soon, the moon was going down and dawn was breaking.
 Wren quickly followed the creekside huckleberry path back to the Night Tunnel.
 She arrived just in time for breakfast on the other side.

 Wren sang her new songs the next day and the creek began to flow.

 The mythical song was said to cure the non believer into knowing the Forest was indeed alive.

-BIG WORDS/NEW VOCAB:
+BIG WORDS/NEW VOCABULARY:

 Anthropocene: Relating to the current geological age, viewed as the period during which human activity has been the main influence on climate and the environment.